rhythnic/feathers-passwordless-auth-example/README.md

 ```

 ### Authentication service
-In `authentication.js`, before the existing create hook, add a hook to disallow
+In `authentication.js`, before the existing create hook, add 2 hooks.
-local authentication from external providers.
+- The first hook disallows local authentication from external providers.
+- The second hook puts the userId onto params.payload so that it gets into the jwt token.

 ```
 const { iff, disallow } = require('feathers-hooks-common');